bcmoseley/mus106/_posts/blog/2016-01-29-for-monday-february-1.md

 3. Chapter 9, p.
 139, #7, a,b, and c.
 Use vi and at least one vi7.

 Remember, when writing ii-V or IV-V, the upper voices should move *down* or remain stationary.
 When writing vi-V, upper voices should move in *up.* There are a few exceptions.
 Do you remember what they are?

+**Update:** [Here's a copy](https://www.dropbox.com/s/igb4f4yotc0tk5n/9%20%28DP%20Harm%29%20WB%20scan.pdf?dl=0) of the Chapter 9 workbook for those of you that don't have a copy.
+Happy weekend!